Consumer Bankruptcy Frequently Asked Questions

 What is the bankruptcy process?
 How long does it take?

 ANSWER: The first step would be to schedule a consultation to discuss your current financial situation and to see if bankruptcy is the right option for you.
 Alternatives are available to some debtors, and bankruptcy should be your last resort.
-After you meet with our office, we will provide you with paperwork and a questionnaire that you must complete so we can prepare your bankruptcy petition.
-We also will give you information about credit counseling, which we will need before filing your petition.
+After you meet with me, attorney Renee Roman, I will provide you with paperwork and a questionnaire that you must complete so I can prepare your bankruptcy petition.
+I also will give you information about credit counseling, which I will need before filing your petition.

-After returning the paperwork, providing us with the required documents, and completing the required course, we will then prepare your bankruptcy petition for you.
-Once we have completed the petition, we will contact you to set up an appointment for you to come to our office and meet with an attorney to go over your petition, make sure everything is accurate, and have you sign the petition.
+After returning the paperwork, providing us with the required documents and completing the required course, I will then prepare your bankruptcy petition for you.
+Once I have completed the petition, I will contact you to set up an appointment for you to come to my office and meet with me to go over your petition, make sure everything is accurate and have you sign the petition.

 What financial information is disclosed in a bankruptcy petition?